stride3d/stride-docs/en/manual/troubleshooting/logging.md

 using System.Linq;
 using System.Text;
 using System.Threading.Tasks;
-using SiliconStudio.Core.Diagnostics;
+using Xenko.Core.Diagnostics;
-using SiliconStudio.Core.Mathematics;
+using Xenko.Core.Mathematics;
-using SiliconStudio.Xenko.Input;
+using Xenko.Input;
-using SiliconStudio.Xenko.Engine;
+using Xenko.Engine;
-using SiliconStudio.Xenko.Graphics;
+using Xenko.Graphics;

 namespace MyGame
 {